 - Muscle strength: The muscle should have a minimum level of strength to move, especially against the gravity or external force. - Joint structure: There are different types of joints in the human body; some of the joints intrinsically have a greater range of motion than others.
-For example, The ball and socket joint of the shoulder has the greatest range of motion in comparison to the knee joint.

-- Internal environment: Internal environment of an athlete influences the flexibility.
-For example-warm bath increases body temperature and flexibility whereas 10 minutes outside at 10°c temperature reduces the body temperature and flexibility. - Previous Injury: Injuries to connecting tissues and muscles can lead to thickening or fibroin on the affected area.
+For example.
+The ball and socket joint of the shoulder has the greatest range of motion in comparison to the knee joint. - Internal environment: Internal environment of athlete influences the flexibility.
+For example-warm bath increases body temperature and flexibility whereas 10 minutes outside stay at 10°c temperature reduces the body temperature and flexibility. - Previous Injury: Injuries to connecting tissues and muscles can lead to thickening or fibroin on the affected area.
 Fibrous tissues are less elastic and can lead to limb shortening and lead to reduce flexibility. - Age and gender: Flexibility decreases with the advancement of age.
 However, it is trainable.
 It can be enhanced with the help of training, as strength and endurance are enhanced.
 Gender also determines flexibility.
-Females tend to be more flexible than male. - Active and sedentary lifestyle: Regular activities enhance flexibility, whereas inactive individuals lose flexibility due to the soft tissues and joints shrinking and losing extensibility. - The stretchability of muscles: For making any movement at a joint, the muscle must contract to execute the movement.
+Females tend to be more flexible than male. - Active and sedentary lifestyle: Regular activities enhance the flexibility, whereas inactive individual loses flexibility due to the soft tissues and joints shrinking and losing extensibility. - The stretchability of muscles: The stretchability of the muscles is also a factor in limiting the range of movements.
+For making any movement at a joint, the muscle must contract to execute the movement.
 If the muscles are not regularly stretched, they tend to get shorter and finally restrict the range of movements possible at a joint.
 The stretchability of muscles is trainable to a certain extent.